nathanbibb/nbcom-hugo/content/about/index.md

 date: 2020-03-18T21:46:33-04:00
 draft: false
 ---
-To correct the front page a little, I work for a giant consulting congolomerate that has a smaller division that sells software to insurance companies.
+To correct the front page a little, I work for a giant consulting conglomerate that has a smaller division that sells software to insurance companies.
 You can see more details about my work life on my [LinkedIn page](https://www.linkedin.com/in/nathanbibb/).